Premarital Counseling Questions

 AspectDetails

-Divorce RatesCouples who receive premarital counseling have 30% lower divorce rates
+Divorce RatesCouples who receive premarital counselling have 30% lower divorce rates

 Areas AssessedCompatibility, communication, conflict resolution, expectations, finances, intimacy, family plans